io-gui/io/readme.md

 ### Observers ###

-Observers are functions which get called upon observed property change.
-All Io elements implement `.changed()` function as a default observer for all properties.
-If `[propName]Changed()` function is defined, it will be called when corresponding property changes.
-Furthermore, you can define custom observers inside property configuration object.
+Observers are methods which get called on observed property change.
+All Io elements implement `.changed()` method as a default observer for all properties.
+If `[propName]Changed()` method is defined, it will be called when corresponding property changes.
+You can also define custom observers inside property configuration object.

 ### Listeners ###